rick-suspends/DevEx-Docs-Validator/README.md

 -----

-## 📦 Included Example: Jekyll Docs Validator Tool Suite
+## 📦 Included example: Jekyll doc system

-The functional code within this repository provides a working example of a DevEx tool to help you get started:
+The functional code within this repository provides a working example of a Jekyll documentation system to help you get started:

-The **Jekyll Docs Validator API & CLI** is designed to:
+The **Jekyll Docs API & CLI** are designed to:

   * **Enforce Quality:** Automate checks for documentation integrity.
   * **Reduce Friction:** Quickly validate Markdown, link health, and asset coherence in a GitHub Actions workflow.
-  * **Improve DX:** Provide immediate, clear feedback to developers submitting documentation changes.
+  * **Improve DevEx:** Provide immediate, clear feedback to developers submitting documentation changes.

-### Access Jekyll Example
+### Access Jekyll example

 In the `/docs` directory is a functional Jekyll system with all the elements you need to build out your own Jekyll project.